In Depth: Surveillance Equipment Giant Hounded by Competition, Security Concerns

 Despite being the world’s largest maker of equipment used to follow others, Hangzhou Hikvision Digital Technology Co.
 Ltd. is itself coming under growing scrutiny that could severely crimp its future.

 One set of pressures on the Shenzhen-listed company, valued at nearly 300 billion yuan ($44 billion), is coming from U.S. regulators who worry about Hikvision’s government ties.
 At home, meanwhile, the company is also fending off competition from new entrants including the powerful Huawei and Alibaba.

-The company’s profit fell for the first time in its 18-year history in this year’s first quarter — by 15.1% — as it fended off the challenges on multiple fronts.
+The company’s first-quarter profit fell for the first time since its initial public offering (IPO) in 2010— by 15.4% — as it fended off the challenges on multiple fronts.
 Revenue rose just 6.2% during that period, the first time the gain was less than 10%.

 Those disappointing numbers extended a slowdown that began the previous year.
 In 2018, the company’s revenue increased by nearly 19% to 49.8 billion yuan — the first annual growth rate below 20% since Hikvision’s 2010 initial public offering.

 People who follow Hikvision used to cite competitor Zhejiang Dahua Technology Co.
 Ltd. as the company’s biggest threat.
 But Dahua is being mentioned less frequently these days, as new, deep-pocketed names like Huawei Technologies Co.
 Ltd. and Alibaba Group Holding Ltd. enter the space.

 Hikvision CEO Hu Yangzhong frequently fields questions about challenges posed by Huawei during internal company meetings, as well as from reporters and analysts, company insiders told Caixin.